Second OWI Offense Madison Lawyer

 Huber Laws in Dane County

 Will you still be able to see your family and go to work?
 Possibly.
 The Huber laws in Wisconsin allow for inmates to be transferred to a facility where they are allowed to leave during the day to seek employment, maintain their job, or perform child care services.
 Counties with Huber programs generally all have the same basic requirements for Huber release, which include:

 - You must have a residence in the county

 - You must have employment

 - You must not have been convicted of any violent offense either now or in the past

-Keep in mind that Huber is a privilege you are not entitled to.
-Inmates are expected to comply with many rules and conditions of work release which strictly control your movements, forbid alcohol and other controlled substances, and require at least one full day spent in jail each week.
+Keep in mind that Huber is a privilege, not an entitlement.
+Inmates are expected to comply with many rules and conditions of work release that strictly control your movements, forbid alcohol and other controlled substances, and require at least one full day spent in jail each week.